-I am a postdoctoral scholar at SEAS, Univ. of Pennsylvania, working with Prof. Daniel D. Lee.
-I did my PhD in Autonomous Agents under the supervision of Zoubin Ghahramani at the University of Cambridge and my BSc/Diploma in Computer Engineering at the University of Chile.
+I am a postdoc at the University of Pennsylvania, working with Prof. Daniel D. Lee.
+I got my PhD in Engineering from the University of Cambridge and my BSc/Diploma in Computer Engineering from the University of Chile.
 My background is mainly in Physics, Mathematics and Computer Science.

-My main area of research is in the foundations of Machine Learning and Cybernetics, and I study the links between: information theory, learning, control, economics, causality, statistical mechanics, ergodic theory, complexity theory.
-Other areas of interest are computational neuroscience, psychology, linguistics, epistemology and philosophy of the mind.
-Also, I'm a huge fan of elegant, minimalistic algorithms that are practically simple, computationally efficient, and formally sound.
+I research the foundations of Artificial Intelligence, Machine Learning and Cybernetics.
+I study the links between various topics such as Bayesian probability theory, information theory, stochastic control, economics, causality, statistical mechanics, ergodic theory and complexity theory.
+Other areas of interest are computational neuroscience, psychology and epistemology.
+Also, I'm a huge fan of minimalistic algorithms.

-I have recently focused my efforts on information-theoretic and statistical mechanical approaches to adaptive control, leading to contributions in bounded rationality models and recasting adaptive control as a causal inference problem.
+Most of my work centers on information-theoretic and statistical mechanical approaches to adaptive control, leading to contributions in bounded rationality models and recasting adaptive control as a causal inference problem.
 I have also worked on causal induction, and on game- and decision-theoretic models in computational neuroscience.

-To get sense of my interests and style, please refer to:
+To get a sense of my work, please refer to:

 Pedro A. Ortega

 Off.
 209, Moore Building

 “Man is the measure of all things: of things which are, that they are, and of things which are not, that they are not” —Protagoras

 The photo at the top of the page was taken at a coffee shop at the intersection between باب الواد (Al-Wad) and Via Dolorosa in the Old City of Jerusalem.